• Skip to primary navigation

 Monopoli Italy Port

-If you’ve spent time in Bari, Matera, Lecce, or even Rome absorbing thousands of year’s worth of history and culture, Monopoli is a great place to reset the pace.
+If you’ve spent time in Bari, Matera, Lecce, or even Rome absorbing thousands of years worth of history and culture, Monopoli is a great place to reset the pace.

 The town is less touristy than nearby Polignano or Alberobello.
-Because of this, it’s slow, more peaceful vibe reveals a genuine look at daily life along Italy’s Adriatic.
+Because of this, its slow, more peaceful vibe reveals a genuine look at daily life along Italy’s Adriatic.

 Days are best spent casually walking along the lungomare, taking some sun on the small strip of sandy beach or along the rocky coastline, savoring a classic Pugliese dish of orecchiette, and leaning into the Italian art of simply enjoying the moment.